Wildfires in the United States: Economics of fire management policy

 Today, in the United States, it is not uncommon for suppression operations for a single wildfire to cost millions of dollars.

 Federal funding to manage wildfires comes from the Forest Service and the Department of the Interior.
 The combined annual appropriations from these two departments were around $1.6 billion from FY1994–FY2000.
 More recently, from FY2008–FY2017, the combined annual appropriations were about $4.0 billion.
 (During this period, the high was $5.2 billion in FY2008 and the low was $2.9 billion in FY2012.)
 Subsequent years were $3.6 billion (FY2013), $4.1 billion (FY2014), $3.6 billion (FY2015), and $5.0 billion (FY2016).

-Although fire suppression purports to benefit society, other options for fire management exist.
+In addition to fire suppression, other options for fire management exist.
 While these options cannot completely replace fire suppression as a fire management tool, other options can play an important role in overall fire management and can therefore affect the costs of fire suppression.

 Short-term fire suppression can, in the long term, result in larger, more intense wildfire events.
 In economic terms, expenditures used for wildfire suppression in the early 20th century have contributed to increased suppression costs which are being realized today.

-Climate change also results in larger, more intense wildfires.

-Regional burden of wildfires in the United States
+Regional burden of wildfires

 Nationally, the burden of wildfires is disproportionally heavily distributed in the southern and western regions.
 The Geographic Area Coordinating Group (GACG) divides the United States and Alaska into 11 geographic areas for the purpose of emergency incident management.
 One particular area of focus is wildland fires.
 A national assessment of wildfire risk in the United States based on GACG identified regions (with the slight modification of combining Southern and Northern California, and the West and East Basin); indicate that California (50.22% risk) and the Southern Area (15.53% risk) are the geographic areas with the highest wildfire risk.
 The western areas of the nation are experiencing an expansion of human development into and beyond what is called the wildland-urban interface (WUI).
 When wildfires inevitably occur in these fire-prone areas, often communities are threatened due to their proximity to fire-prone forest.
 The south is one of the fastest growing regions with 88 million acres classified as WUI.
 The south consistently has the highest number of wildfires per year.
 More than 50,000 communities are estimated to be at high to very high risk of wildfire damage.
 These statistics are greatly attributable to the South's year-round fire season.